Photo of Joe T. Sylve

 APFS_VOL_ROLE_NONE 0x0000 The volume has no defined role

-APFS_VOL_ROLE_SYSTEM 0x0001 The volume contains a root directory for the system
+APFS_VOL_ROLE_SYSTEM 0x0001 The volume contains the system root directory

 APFS_VOL_ROLE_USER 0x0002 The volume contains users’ home directories